-According to the standard audit assessment, Customer's solidity based smart contracts are "Secured".
+According to the standard audit assessment, the Customer's solidity-based smart contracts are "Secured".
 This token contract does not have any ownership control, hence it is 100% decentralized.

-We used various tools like Slither, Solhint and Remix IDE.
-At the same time this finding is based on critical analysis of the manual audit.
+We used various tools like Slither, Solhint, and Remix IDE.
+At the same time, this finding is based on a critical analysis of the manual audit.

 All issues found during automated analysis were manually reviewed and applicable vulnerabilities are presented in the Audit overview section.
-General overview is presented in AS-IS section and all identified issues can be found in the Audit overview section.
+A general overview is presented in the AS-IS section and all identified issues can be found in the Audit overview section.

-We found 0 critical, 0 high, 0 medium and 0 low and few very low level issues.
+We found 0 critical, 0 high, 0 medium, 0 low, and 3 very low-level issues.

-Investors Advice: Technical audit of the smart contract does not guarantee the ethical nature of the project.
-Any owner controlled functions should be executed by the owner with responsibility.
+Investor Advice: A technical audit of the smart contract does not guarantee the ethical nature of the project.
+Any owner-controlled functions should be executed by the owner with responsibility.
 All investors/users are advised to do their due diligence before investing in the project.